 Collectors can find the card with two different ad variations on the back.
 Although they are both yogurt advertisements, one features red ink while the other is heavy on blue.

-There is also a 1986 version (#163) with red and blue stars that adds an additional profile image of Jordan on the top.
+There is also a 1986 version (#163) that adds an additional profile image of Jordan on the top along with red and blue stars.
 This time, the ad on the back is for Converse.

 Another non-traditional set comes courtesy of Entenmann's.
 Widely known for their baked goods, the company was also involved in promotional team sets for the Bulls near the end of the 1980s.
 Featuring similar dunk images of Jordan, the 1987 and 1988 editions can both be seen below.
 Scottie Pippen was also part of both sets.